So Mystifying

-"So Mystifying" is a song written by English musician Ray Davies, first recorded by his band the Kinks for their 1964 debut album Kinks.
+"So Mystifying" is a song by the English rock band the Kinks.
+Written by Ray Davies, it was first released on the band's 1964 debut album Kinks.
 It appears as the second track on side one, following "Beautiful Delilah", and is the first track on the album on which Ray Davies performs the lead vocals.
 The best known version of the song was recorded by Swedish rock group Hep Stars, whose version of the song reached the top-five on both Kvällstoppen and Tio I Topp in 1965.

 The Kinks version

 The song revolves around a guitar riff played by the band's lead guitarist Dave Davies and feature "Beatle-like" harmonies.
 As a result of this, it doesn't feature significant American phrasing.
 The song is the first original composition on the album, following "Beautiful Delilah" written by Chuck Berry.
-It is also the first song where the listener is introduced to Ray Davies lead vocals, as his brother Dave sing lead on "Beautiful Delilah".
+It is also the first song where the listener is introduced to Ray Davies's lead vocals, as his brother Dave sings lead on "Beautiful Delilah".

 The song was recorded in late August 1964 at Pye Studios number 2 in London together with almost all other tracks from the album.
 The session was produced by American producer Shel Talmy.
 "So Mystifying" feature a similar chord sequence and tempo with "It's All Over Now" by the Rolling Stones, a song which had reached number 1 on the UK Singles Chart in July 1964, shortly before the majority of Kinks had been recorded.

 It has been suggested by many websites that guitarist Jimmy Page (later of the Yardbirds and Led Zeppelin fame) played on "So Mystifying" along with all other tracks on Kinks.
 However, this claim has never been proven and has been refuted multiple times.
 Page did however play on other tracks from the album, including "I'm a Lover Not a Fighter" and "I've Been Driving on Bald Mountain".
 Session drummer Bobby Graham played on the recording due to drummer Mick Avory being demoted by Talmy because he considered Avory "too inexperienced."
 Avory played tambourine on the recording as a compensation.